svaarala/duktape/doc/debugger.rst

 is always free to send AppNotify messages.

-As a precaution, the target should try to avoid sending structured values such as JS objects in notify messages as their heap pointers may become stale by the time the client receives them.
+As a precaution, the target should try to avoid sending structured values such as JS objects in notify messages as their heap pointers may become stale by the time the client receives and inspects them.
 This is especially true for notifications sent while the target is running.
 It's better to stick to primitives which have unique dvalue representations, e.g. numbers, booleans, and strings.
-If a structured value does need to be sent, it can simply be e.g. JSON/JX encoded and sent as a string instead.
+If a structured value does need to be sent, it can simply be e.g. JSON/JX encoded and sent as a string instead (carefully avoiding uncaught errors).

 Important notes on the request callback
 ---------------------------------------